 The following figure shows the basic model for the pluggable modules.
-Figure 22 The pluggable database resource support module

 The transaction application is a program that usually initializes transactions to carry out safe business tasks.
 The session manager's connection manager sits between the transaction application and the pluggable modules to take care of the connection and association issues for the access to a database in transactions.
 The various pluggable modules are loaded by the application in time of need, through which all specific databases can be reached.